VCCT-PROG7313-2025-G1/JoshuaWood_ST10296167_PROG7313_POE/README.md

 2. Open the project in Android Studio
 3. Sync Gradle files
 4. Build and run the application

+## Design Choices and How We Use GitHub

+### **How the App is Built**

+**App Structure (MVVM)**
+The app uses a simple pattern where each screen has three parts: what you see (the UI), what manages the data (ViewModel), and where the data comes from (Repository).
+This makes it easier to test and change things later without breaking everything else.

+The flow looks like this: Screen → ViewModel → Repository → Database/Firebase

+**Data Storage**
+We use two places to store data.
+The main storage is a local database on your phone (Room), which means the app works even without internet.
+We also backup everything to Firebase in the cloud, so you don't lose your data if something happens to your phone.

+The database is set up so each user has their own expenses, categories, and goals.
+Categories connect to expenses, so you can see how much you spend in each area.

+### **Design Choices**

+**Look and Feel**
+The app follows Google's Material Design, which means it looks familiar and works well with other Android apps.
+It supports both light and dark themes, and we made sure buttons and text are big enough for everyone to use easily.

+**Getting Around**
+The main sections (like Dashboard, Expenses, Goals) are easy to reach.
+The profile and settings are in a side menu that slides out.
+This keeps the main screen clean while still giving you quick access to everything.

+**Profile Pictures**
+When you add a profile picture, we don't store the actual image in the database (that would make it slow).
+Instead, we save where the image is stored on your phone and use a library called Glide to load it quickly.
+If something goes wrong, it just shows a default picture.

+### **Keeping Your Data Safe**

+**Local First, Cloud Backup**
+Your data lives on your phone first, so the app is always fast.
+Everything gets backed up to Firebase automatically when you have internet.
+This means you can use the app on the subway, and it will sync when you get back online.

+**Security**
+We only ask for the minimum information we need.
+Your data is encrypted and we use Firebase's built-in security.
+For profile pictures, we use Android's secure file system so other apps can't access them.

+---

+## 🐙 **How We Use GitHub**

+### **Project Organization**
+The code is organized in a clear folder structure.
+The main app code lives in the `app` folder, while GitHub Actions (our automation) goes in `.github/workflows`.
+We also have folders for documentation and build scripts.
+The `cloudflare-worker.js` file contains a script for generating the AI suggestions for the app.

+### **Working with Code Changes**
+We use different branches for different purposes.
+The `main` branch has the live app code that users see.
+We work on new features in separate `feat-` branches, then open a pull request to merge them into the `main` branch.

+This way, we can work on multiple features at the same time without breaking the main app.
+We also have rules that require at least one other person to review code changes before they get merged.

+### **Automation (GitHub Actions)**

+We have a workflow that automatically builds and tests the app every time someone wants to merge code into the main branch.
+The tests have to pass before GitHub will let the code get merged.
+This prevents broken code from reaching users.
+You can see the workflow in the `.github/workflows/android.yml` file.

+---

 ## Project Structure